Tooraweenah Road Upgrade

 The road is often impacted by flooding.
 Will the upgrade make the road 100% flood-proof?

-No. While the upgraded road will not be entirely flood-proof, the design has been informed by detailed flood modelling, with the location and size of the culverts carefully planned to improve drainage and reduce the frequency and duration of flood-related impacts on the road.
+No. While the upgraded road will not be entirely flood-proof, the design has been informed by detailed flood modeling, with the location and size of the culverts carefully planned to improve drainage and reduce the frequency and duration of flood-related impacts on the road.

 -